Skip to content

 1. Using a Curvature > 0.6 can cause peculiar stretching along the Y-axis.

 2. Clouds may appear static as they move with the wind.
 A workaround is to enable the Detail feature of the cloud layer, which uses an additional noise field to erode cloud edges, adding dynamism.
-This however still doesn't reproduce the effect of clouds forming as the move with the wind as seen when using 3D noise funcitons, but makes it feel a lot more dynamic.

 3. The curvature limit can result in overly straight-looking clouds